RockGb/slidev/slides.md

 const textPara = document.createElement("p");

 // adding text
+textPara.textContent =
-textPara.textContent = "See you on the other side, where we will discuss events in JavaScript.
+  "See you on the other side, where we will discuss events in JavaScript.
 May the force be with you.";
 textDiv.appendChild(textPara);

 document.body.appendChild(textDiv);
-textPara.style.fontFamily = 'Georgia', serif;
+(textPara.style.fontFamily = "Georgia"), serif;
 textPara.style.fontStyle = "italic";
 ```